 Luke was aware of other accounts of what Jesus had done in life and through his death when he says the following in chapter 1, verse 1-4 of his gospel: "Inasmuch as many have undertaken to compile a narrative of the things that have been accomplished among us, just as those who from the beginning were eyewitnesses and ministers of the word have delivered them to us, it seemed good to me also, having followed all things closely for some time past, to write an orderly account for you, most excellent Theophilus, that you may have certainty concerning the things you have been taught."
 The word "many" means two or more.
 We know that Mark and Matthew had already been written before Luke.
 Mathew had already given an account that was very clearly that of Joseph's ancestry back to Abraham.
 See Matt.
 1:1-16 where he says the following in verse 16: "and Jacob the father of Joseph the husband of Mary, of whom Jesus was born, who is called Christ."
 Matthew was written it seems from Joseph's point of view since it is there that the angel told Joseph not to divorce Mary but that the child to be born from her was from the Holy Spirit.
 (Math.
 1:18-20) Joseph believed the angel and did not divorce her!
-And Jesus being an adopted son was within the right in that way to be qualified to be the Christ being descended from the David through the line of the kings of Israel through Joseph.
+And Jesus being an adopted son was within the right in that way to be qualified to be the Christ being descended from

+David through the line of the kings of Israel through Joseph.
 (Math.
 1:1-16, 20) This gospel of Matthew, that was written for a Jewish audience, is clearly seen.

 Now Luke knowing the genealogy of Joseph in the gospel of Matthew would not have knowingly contradicted Matthew and be talking of Joseph's ancestry through a different list as it is in Luke 3:23-38.
 Luke had also just explained how Mary had become pregnant in Luke 1:35: through the Holy Spirit!
 Luke is saying through all this contextual evidence that the ancestry in Luke 3:23-38 is that of Jesus!
-Many study bibles and commentaries believe this list to be that of Jesus human side anyway!
+The Reformed Expository Commentary says that Luke trusted the reader to understand that the genealogy was that of Mary since the virgin birth had already been discussed in chapter 1.
+6 Many study bibles and commentaries believe this list to be that of Jesus human side anyway!
+7